 - Loss of individual and/or team results

-Are You an Athlete Who Has Been Accused of an Anti-Doping Rule Violation?
+Are You an Athlete Who Has Been Accused of a CrossFit Anti-Doping Rule Violation?